 About the band

-These four great friends now spend most of their time spread separated in two by the Rocky Mountains, but have spent every September at Carp Camp of the Walnut Valley Festival in Winfield for years.
-Jamming for 16 hours a day for 2 weeks straight gives room for experimenting and touring through the odd and wonderful permutations of each tune, not to mention the tie dye and general silliness that may ensue.
+These four great friends spend most of their time separated by the Rocky Mountains, but they tour together regularly all over the U.S. And they’ve spent every September for years at now at Carp Camp of the Walnut Valley Festival in Winfield, Kansas.
+Jamming for 16 hours a day for 2 weeks straight gives room for experimenting and touring through the odd and wonderful permutations of each tune, not to mention the tie-dye and general silliness that may ensue.
 All of that is along for the ride when STEAM! comes to town.

 Robert’s guitar establishes a rock solid rhythmic foundation while his interesting chord choices and flat-picking leads add texture, mood, and variety to the band’s sound.
 Robert played bluegrass music until his reawakening to contra dance melodies.
-When he is not playing guitar or banjo (or the latest, his cool Brazilian pandeiro), he is probably humming a tune that is his latest inspiration.
+He also plays a fine banjo and wrote the perfect zen banjo tune, Banjo Crawl on our Hoodaki recording.
+When he is not playing or teaching guitar, banjo, or soprano ukulele, he is probably humming a tune that is his latest inspiration.